 Government Support – NCDMB

-Over The Past Nine Years, The Practical Nigerian Content Forum Organised In Partnership With The Nigerian Content And Monitoring Board (NCDMB), Has Been Developed Alongside The Nigeria Oil & Gas Content Development Act (NOGICDA).
+Over The Past Eleven Years, The Practical Nigerian Content Forum Organised In Partnership With The Nigerian Content And Monitoring Board (NCDMB), Has Been Developed Alongside The Nigeria Oil & Gas Content Development Act (NOGICDA).

 NCDMB And PNC Enter Into An MOU

 On Monday 2 July 2018, at the 17th annual Nigerian Oil & Gas Conference and Exhibition, the Nigerian Content Development and Monitoring Board signed a Memorandum of Understanding with dmg Nigeria events for the Practical Nigerian Content Forum.